elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/how-do-myths-help-in-understanding-human-existence-and-religious-practices.md

 url: /learn/art-history-and-literature/questions/how-do-myths-help-in-understanding-human-existence-and-religious-practices
 score: 9.0
 related_article1:
-    id: 164001
+    id: 163997
-    title: How does Ovid’s depiction of the Golden Age differ from Hesiod’s?
+    title: >-
+        How did the Classical Period in Classical Studies come to an end?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-does-ovids-depiction-of-the-golden-age-differ-from-hesiods
+    url: /learn/art-history-and-literature/questions/how-did-the-classical-period-in-classical-studies-come-to-an-end
 related_article2:
-    id: 164006
+    id: 164005
-    title: What role did vase painting play in the iconography of Classical Mythology?
+    title: >-
+        How do legends differ from fairy tales in terms of their connection to history?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-role-did-vase-painting-play-in-the-iconography-of-classical-mythology
+    url: /learn/art-history-and-literature/questions/how-do-legends-differ-from-fairy-tales-in-terms-of-their-connection-to-history
 related_article3:
-    id: 164004
+    id: 163996
-    title: What are the key characteristics that define a myth?
+    title: >-
+        What were the key developments during the Archaic Period in Classical Studies?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-are-the-key-characteristics-that-define-a-myth
+    url: /learn/art-history-and-literature/questions/what-were-the-key-developments-during-the-archaic-period-in-classical-studies
 related_article4:
-    id: 164000
+    id: 164003
-    title: What distinguishes the Age of Heroes in Hesiod’s Five Ages of Man?
+    title: >-
+        How did Thucydides approach the recording of political events?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-distinguishes-the-age-of-heroes-in-hesiods-five-ages-of-man
+    url: /learn/art-history-and-literature/questions/how-did-thucydides-approach-the-recording-of-political-events
 related_article5:
-    id: 164002
+    id: 164007
-    title: What is the historical context in which Herodotus wrote his histories?
+    title: >-
+        What are the main themes explored in Homeric texts like the Iliad and the Odyssey?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-is-the-historical-context-in-which-herodotus-wrote-his-histories
+    url: /learn/art-history-and-literature/questions/what-are-the-main-themes-explored-in-homeric-texts-like-the-iliad-and-the-odyssey
 ---

 &nbsp;